The ultimate apple pie with a flaky pie crust and melty apple filling packed with flavors.

 Apple Filling

-- Apple: I blended granny smith and golden delicious (2:1 ratio) to create a not-too-mushy yet melty texture with well-balanced tartness and sweetness.
+- Apple: Blend granny smith and golden delicious (2:1 ratio) to create a not-too-mushy yet melty texture with well-balanced tartness and sweetness.
+If you can not find golden delicious, use other types of apples as an alternative.
+(See the section above to learn more about the types of apples.)

 - Salt: It adds depth in flavor.